Biscotti Biscuits and Cookies Recipes

 Pumpkin Caramels

-And if you make these or any of my recipes, don’t forget to tag me @bastecutfold or use the hashtag #bastecutfold on Instagram.
+And if you do make these or any of my recipes, don’t forget to tag me @bastecutfold or use the hashtag #bastecutfold on Instagram.
 I always love to see what you’re making!

 Print